Center for Cybersecurity and Network Management

 The CNM Program receives oversight from a National Advisory Board.
 See the list of members.

-Message from the Cybersecurity and Network Management Coordinator
+Message from the Cybersecurity and Network Management Degree

 With the projected global shortfall of almost 2 million Cybersecurity professionals in 2021, it became increasingly critical to promote the development of new Cybersecurity degree programs.
 As cybersecurity matures as an interdisciplinary profession from the obvious computer science and information and telecommunication technology areas to business, psychology, criminal justice, political science, law, law enforcement, and more, additional capabilities and knowledge beyond IT skills are required to perform and meet the increasing need of high-quality cyber security professionals across multiple industries and economic sectors.